Loading...

 Procurement Manager Onboarding a New Supplier

-A procurement lead uses the form to gather the vendor’s legal entity, contacts, tax documents, and insurance before sending the record to finance.
-This keeps intake consistent and reduces delays caused by missing paperwork.
+A procurement manager uses the form to collect the vendor’s legal entity, contact, tax, and insurance details before sending the record to finance for payment setup.
+Conditional logic keeps the questionnaire short for low-risk suppliers.

 Accounts Payable Verifying Payment Setup